NewsLocal NewsWe Follow Through

 and last updated

-COLUMBUS, Ohio — The revolving door at the Ohio retired teachers' pension fund continues to swing ahead of a major and controversial vote on Thursday that could give a contract to a firm that senior staff say has no legitimacy.
+COLUMBUS, Ohio — The revolving door at the Ohio retired teachers' pension fund continues to swing ahead of a major and controversial vote this week that could give a contract to a firm that senior staff say has no legitimacy.

 State Teachers Retirement System (STRS) Board member Scott Hunt has been replaced, according to documents I obtained Friday morning.
 I discovered this while digging deeper into the allegations of personal ties between leaders of the board and The Hackett Group.